AshishJaiswal1904/doctor_patient_portal/README.md

 Create appointments/ delete appointments

-More you find yourselft 😉
+More you find yourselt 😉